Troshinvv/mpd_afterburner_stable/README.md

-First run generate_dicts.c in temporary directory Second upload dictionaries into root session and run read_unigen_root.cpp
+First run generate_dicts.c in temporary directory Second upload dictionaries into root session and run read_unigen_root.cpp lamb_config.root consists pt-y distributions of lambda hyperons for parameterization.
+Use it as config file(3rd argument)

 ```bash
 # Example usage of functions